 Entry Price Drives the Top of the Ranking

-Watauga/Haltom City (76148) at 9.4% reflects a different pattern: northeast Tarrant County suburbia where post-war ranch housing still trades below $270,000 but commands family rents of $2,111 a month thanks to DFW airport commuter demand and Keller/Birdville school catchments bleeding into the ZIP.
+Watauga/Haltom City (76148) at 9.4% reflects a different pattern: northeast Tarrant County suburbia where post-war ranch housing still trades below $270,000 but commands family rents of about $2,100 a month thanks to DFW airport commuter demand and Keller/Birdville school catchments bleeding into the ZIP.
 This is a long-term rental suburb, not a short-term rental play.
 Tenants tend to be stable, multi-year renters, and turnover risk is low.

 South Fort Worth (76115) and Southeast Fort Worth (76119) both yield around 8.7% by being the cheapest 3-bed inventory in the metro core.
-Entry prices sit near $177,500 and $205,000 respectively.
+Entry prices sit near $178,000 and about $205,000 respectively.
 Both are close-in south and southeast Fort Worth neighborhoods within striking distance of downtown, the medical district, and TCU.
 Rents are modest in absolute dollars, but the price point means the yield math works.
 These ZIPs are also more exposed to vacancy and tenant-quality risk than the outer suburbs, which is part of why prices stay low.

 The Yield-Price Trade-Off Is Stark in Fort Worth

 The inverse relationship between price and yield is more pronounced here than the Texas state average.
-An investor entering at $200,000 in Stockyards/North Side (76164) versus $333,450 at the Fort Worth median faces an entirely different capital-risk profile.
+An investor entering at $200,000 in Stockyards/North Side (76164) versus about $410,000 at the Fort Worth median faces an entirely different capital-risk profile.
 Cheaper suburbs yield more because rent does not fall as fast as price.
 Premium suburbs yield less because buyers pay for school catchments, lot size, and capital growth, not current income.

 High-Demand Suburbs for Context